mattermost/docs/source/install/install-rhel-8-mysql.rst

 .. note::

-  If you have additional questions for the process reference the MySQL docs `here <https://dev.mysql.com/doc/mysql-repo-excerpt/5.6/en/linux-installation-yum-repo.html>`_ that matches your system.
+  If you have additional questions about the process reference the MySQL docs `here <https://dev.mysql.com/doc/mysql-repo-excerpt/5.6/en/linux-installation-yum-repo.html>`_ that matches your system.
 If your RHEL is a fresh install, you'll need to add the `MySQL Yum repository <https://dev.mysql.com/doc/mysql-repo-excerpt/5.6/en/linux-installation-yum-repo.html>`_.
 You can also use the MySQL repo - https://repo.mysql.com/.

 3. Download the latest release package using wget: